BerndAmend/ts-zeug/README.md

 Various stuff ("Zeug") for TypeScript, designed for Deno, the web, and partially for Node.js.
 This repository provides:

-- An MQTT 5 client implementation (Note: PubAckPacket, PubRecPacket, PubRelPacket, and PubCompPacket are not yet implemented)
+- An MQTT 5 client implementation (Note: QoS 1/2 are supported but not automatically handled by the client)
 - A feature-complete MsgPack implementation for efficient binary serialization.

 ## Features